 In some implementations, a plurality of entities can be provided in one or more databases.
 For example, a plurality of entities can be provided in a table that can provide data associated with each entity.
 Example data can include a name of the entity, a location of the entity, one or more types assigned to the entity, one or more ratings associated with the entity, a set of entity query patterns associated with the entity, and any other appropriate information that can be provided for the entity.
 In some examples, an entity can be associated with a unique identifier within the one or more databases.
 For example, the entity Alcatraz Island can be assigned the identifier /m/0h594.

-The patent also describes how query patterns could be identified from queries found in a query log, and used to help rewrite searcher’s queries.
+The patent application also describes how query patterns could be identified from queries found in a query log and used to help rewrite searcher’s queries.
 We are pointed to example query patterns such as [ratings], [restaurant ratings], and [theater ratings].
-So, for example you could find a place named “Awesome pizza” and ask Google, “any ratings for this pizza place?”
+So, for example, you could find a place named “Awesome pizza” and ask Google, “any ratings for this pizza place?”
 It might then rewrite that query to be [ratings awesome pizza].